Jouwee/history-generator-rpg/docs/Game Loop.md

 - [ ] Artifact/item creation
 	- [ ] Gift from artisans when someone becomes the reigning leader
 	- [ ] Upon defeating a great enemy
+	- [ ] Celebrating the birth of a child
 	- [x] Passion project of an artisan
+	- [x] Comission for birthday
 - [ ] Legendary creature spawning
 - [ ] Artifact transfer
 	- [x] Inheritance